 Book Birthdays celebrate one year of a book’s life in tweets, reviews, and more.
-This month we’re saying Happy First Birthday to Strategy Strikes Back, edited by Max Brooks, John Amble, ML Cavanaugh, and Jaym Gates.
-About the Book: … Continue reading Happy Book Birthday to Strategy Strikes Back!
+This month we are saying Happy First Book Birthday to The I-35W Bridge Collapse by Kimberly J. Brown.
+About the Book: “A bridge shouldn’t just … Continue reading Happy Book Birthday to Kimberly J. Brown’s Memoir

-UNP staff members are always reading new books, both within our list and outside of what we publish.
+UNP Staff member are always reading new books, both within our list and outside of what we publish.
 Here are some of the titles where our noses have been buried.
-April Staff Reading List Educated: A Memoir Tara … Continue reading What We’re Reading
+June Staff Reading List NW: A Novel Zadie … Continue reading What We’re Reading